TheRoyalTnetennba/cowboyBeatBox/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript (ES6) for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.